testing-library/react-testing-library/other/MAINTAINING.md

 ## Release

 Our releases are automatic.
-They happen whenever code lands into `master`.
+They happen whenever code lands into `main`.
 A github action gets kicked off and if it's successful, a tool called [`semantic-release`](https://github.com/semantic-release/semantic-release) is used to automatically publish a new release to npm as well as a changelog to